-Experience Level Agreements isn’t just another trending service concept with a cool acronym.
+Experience Level Agreements (XLAs) isn’t just another trending service concept with a cool acronym.
 It is something we really should be taking into consideration if we want to understand if we have designed our services to best help our customers.
 We need to understand where our customers are coming from so we can better serve their needs, and the best way to do this is to focus our processes around them.

 It makes sense, right?
 If our only performance metric is how many tickets we solve within what time, or how many knowledge items we create – is anyone actually assessing the quality of what we produce?
 I want to provide a quick example to illustrate exactly how this is important.
 But first some quick background:

 Before you say anything.
 No, we’re not forgoing SLAs in favour of purely XLAs.
 This shouldn’t be an ‘either or’.
 If you focus purely on XLAs, you may conversely find yourself incredibly proud about the service you provided the last quarter – on the 10 tickets you solved!

 SLA stats are useful to analyse the classic stuff: For example if our response times or closure rates are consistently high, this may indicate a number of things.
 That we are understaffed or that we could empower the first line team, or the end user themselves to address their own issues for example.

 Equally, we could look at stats of a 5 minute average response time and 8 hour closure rate and think this sounds fantastic.